 Applicants must have completed at least one year of college; be currently enrolled in a college/university or have earned an undergraduate degree no more than one year prior to the start of the internship.

 Students interested in an internship at the Gibbes Museum of Art should download and complete the Application Form and share the following materials:

 Please send all materials to the following address and we will contact you if any positions are available or if we would like to schedule an interview.
 Incomplete applications will not be considered.

 The Gibbes strongly encourages applications from students who are members of groups underrepresented in careers related to museums and the visual arts.

 The Gibbes seeks enthusiastic and dedicated Volunteers to support the Museum staff and assist with programming throughout the year.
 Currently, we are looking for volunteers as museum greeters.
 If you are interested in volunteering at the Gibbes Museum, please download our Volunteer Application and submit your completed application to [email protected].

 The Gibbes Museum of Art is also seeking engaging individuals with a passion for education and the arts to join our team of Museum educators.
+We are committed to diversity, equity, and equality and encourage applicants of all backgrounds.
 Working with the permanent collection and temporary exhibitions, Museum Educators make critical connections between the works of art and SC curriculum standards for K–12 visitors.
-Download information on the roles and responsibilities of Museum Educators.
+Download information on the roles and responsibilities of Museum Educators (PDF).
 For more information, please contact [email protected].